WBI Healthy Workplace Bill

 The purple states have previously introduced the HWB.
 The dark blue states have passed training-only mandates for all employers (California) or state-only employers (Utah).

-During the 2023-24 two-year legislative session, the HWB is active in Massachusetts, New York and West Virginia.
+In the 2025-26 two-year legislative session, the HWB is active in New York.
 States with currently active bills are GREEN.
 Click on these states to see the current status and names of sponsors.

 Puerto Rico Enacts